-Guide{1.23} Hertfordshire County Council, in partnership with the Hertfordshire District and Borough council's, have produced Building Futures; a web-based guide to ensuring sustainable development in Hertfordshire.
+1.23 Hertfordshire County Council, in partnership with the Hertfordshire District and Borough council's, have produced Building Futures; a web-based guide to ensuring sustainable development in Hertfordshire.
 Aimed at planners and developers, it advocates high quality urban design as a catalyst for promoting sustainability.
 Modules within this guide contain information on energy, air, water, waste, safety and materials, which all interrelate to form an extensive design guide for sustainable and successful development.
 Building Futures must be read, in conjunction with this SPD, to ensure the sustainability of all development proposals.
+Hertfordshire County

-Hertfordshire County Council is also the Highways Authority and its emerging Place and Movement Planning and Design Guidance should be considered in addition to its
+Council is also the highways authority and its emerging guidance will be called 'Place and Movement Planning and Design Guide' which should be considered in addition to its Local

-Local Transport Plan 4.
+Transport Plan 4.
 Any guidance provided by Hertfordshire County Council as the Lead Local Flood Authority should also be adhered to when considering design of places.